-A butterfly valve is a device for regulating or interrupting the flow of a fluid in a conduit.
-The butterfly valve allows to increase or decrease the passage section by means of a plate that rotates on an axis.
+A butterfly valve is a device to regulate or interrupt the flow of a fluid in a conduit.
+The butterfly valve allows the passage section to be increased or reduced by means of a plate that rotates on an axis.
 This plate is called a butterfly.
-By decreasing the area of passage of the fluid, the loss of local pressure in the valve increases, reducing the flow of the fluid.
+By reducing the fluid passage area, the local pressure drop in the valve increases, reducing fluid flow.

 Butterfly valves can be distinguished in the field of hydraulics according to the following characteristics: